MaikMichel/bf_test_cypress_pa11y/readme.md

-# Demo Accessibility Test using cypress and axe
+# Demo Accessibility Test using cypress and pa11y

 ## What is inside
 - cypress e2e tests using axe-core